Authentication Vault

 You can automatically save the data obtained during end-user authentication with the Signicat Authentication Vault.

-The Authentication Vault stores logs and personal data after your end-users authenticate with an eID.
+The Authentication Vault allows you to store logs and personal data after your end-users authenticate with an eID.
 The data is stored securely inside Signicat Digital Evidence Management (DEM).
 You can access and manage the data in the Signicat Dashboard or by using the DEM API.

 This page explains how to configure the Authentication Vault and manage your records in the Signicat Dashboard.